leonardoLavagna/leonardoLavagna/README.md

   1. 🌐 **Programming Internet Sockets**

      Scripts to implement a web server, a pinger, a mail server and a web proxy
-     * GitHub Repository of the project https://github.com/leonardoLavagna/Socket-Programming
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Socket-Programming

 </details>